-MUP is able to target cheaper alcohol relative to its strength because the price is determined by and directly proportionate to the amount of pure alcohol in the drink.
+Minimum Unit Price (MUP) can target cheaper alcohol relative to its strength because the price is determined by and directly proportionate to the amount of pure alcohol in the drink.
 This means that the price of individual products depends on how 'strong' they are.

-MUP does not set a price an alcohol product must be sold at, it simply sets a level beneath which an alcohol product cannot be sold, and that level is determined by the amount of pure alcohol in that particular product.
+MUP does not set a price an alcohol product must be sold at, it simply sets a level beneath which an alcohol product cannot be sold, and that level is determined by the amount of pure alcohol present.